ActuatorDigital/.github/.github/pull_request_template.md

 <!-- title as 'Merge <Source identifier> into <Parent identifier>: <Source description>'
- e.g. 27_header-styles into main: Update Header colours to match style guide -->
+ E.g. Merge 27_header-styles into main: Update Header colours to match style guide -->
 ## Summary
 <!-- A clear and concise summary of changes made.
 1-2 sentences. -->